Dominican Republic–Haiti relations: Dajabón river issue

+Cultural and Economic Relations

 Cultural and economic factors

+Though relations since then have improved, the two countries remain deeply divided on demographic, political, racial, cultural and economic lines.
+Haiti's political situation is volatile, and the economy of the Dominican Republic is ten times larger than that of Haiti, prompting many Haitians to move to the DR seeking better opportunities, where they are often the subject of discrimination.

 In the mid-twentieth century, the economies of the two countries were comparable.
 Since that time, the Dominican economy has grown while the Haitian economy has diminished.
 The economic downturn in Haiti has been the result of factors such as internal power struggles, rapid population growth, environmental degradation, and trade embargoes.
 Today, Haiti is the poorest country in the Western Hemisphere.
 There is a lack of resources, and Haiti's population density exceeds its neighbor's by far.
 Despite the UN sending missions since the 1990s, in order to maintain peace, terrible conditions persist.